-Rich Chapin, 50, and his partner of 15 years, Rick Tuscany, 37, who run a paint contracting business near Monterey, 90 miles down the coast, had woken up Saturday morning – Valentine’s Day – and decided it was a fine day to get married.
+Rich Chapin, 50, and his partner of 15 years, Rick Tuscany, 37, who run a paint contracting business down the coast in Monterey, had woken up Saturday morning — Valentine’s Day — and decided it was a fine day to get married.
 They packed up their 10-year-old son Kody and his friend Abraham and headed to San Francisco.
 They were too late to get into City Hall on Saturday afternoon, so they took a room at the nearby Ramada Plaza and came back early Sunday morning.
-When the wedding waltz came to a halt that evening, Chapin and Tuscany were still waiting, but they were at the head of the line and not about to give up their spot.
+When the wedding waltz came to a halt that evening, Chapin and Tuscany were at the head of the line and not about to give up their spot.
 So they sent the boys back to the hotel while they hunkered down for the night outside the main entrance to City Hall.

 Around 8:30 a.m., a man in a dark suit climbed the steps of City Hall.
 “Good morning everyone!” he shouted brightly from under his black umbrella.
 “This is Joe Caruso from Mayor Gavin Newsom’s office.
 We’ve got donuts and orange juice that the mayor has gotten for you.”
 Caruso said the doors to City Hall would open shortly to allow as many people as possible to get in out of the rain.
 “This is the face of love!” he added, as he turned and went inside.